 1203 is seen below at the official launch event at the Holiday Inn, Padworth on 4th April 2011, the day before it entered service:

 The vehicles were acquired by Reading Buses on 1 September 2014 following the end of the subcontracting arrangement with Weavaway and the introduction of a revised timetable requiring an seventh vehicle each day with four based in Reading and three in Newbury.
-In advance of this 1202 was released from Weavaway for the removal of seatbelts at Great Knollys Street during mid August, followed by the others on rotation including 1209 on around 20 August (1207-9 also had some of their tables removed and seats rearranged into standard configuration, and 1208/9 had cash vaults fitted).
+In advance of this 1202 was released from Weavaway for the removal of seatbelts to be investigated at Great Knollys Street during mid August, followed by the others on rotation including 1209 on around 20 August.
+In the event only Weavaway spec 1207-9 had seat belts removed, leaving only the seats with no seat immediately in front fitted.
+1207-9 also had their tables removed from the lower deck and seats rearranged into standard configuration, and 1208/9 had assault screens and cash vaults fitted for use as generic vehicles.
 Wright Solar 1010 was loaned to Weavaway to provide cover if required but was rarely used.
 1208 was also sent to Hants & Dorset trim for repaint into generic livery in advance, being noted there awaiting preparation on 11 August 2014, and re-entering service on 10th September.
 At this stage it had its downstairs tables removed, but upstairs tables still in place.
 Seven of 1201-7/9 entered service on the 1 under Reading Transport ownership on 1st September, with the eighth soon after.
 1208 is seen below on 22nd September 2014:

 1209 was repainted into generic silver and had its interior converted to standard specification at Hants & Dorset trim during October, being noted ready to return 14th October 2014 and back at Great Knollys Street by 19th being prepared to return to service.
 It was noted back in service on 31st October 2014.